lhwdev/note/docs/compose/how-it-works.md

 ## How it compiles
-**Compose compiler plugin** is built on the Backend IR, and transforms your composable functions.
+**Compose compiler plugin** is built on the Backend IR, and transforms your Composable functions.

 Your code:
 ``` kotlin